 Creating Incentive Stock Option Plans

-The appeal of stock options for startups and earlier stage companies may not be what they once were but there remains a high expectation on the part of your best employees that they will one day share in the runaway success of the firm.
+The appeal of stock options for startups and earlier-stage companies may not be what they once were, but there remains a high expectation on the part of your best employees that they will one day share in the runaway success of the firm.
+Stock options, particularly those that are fully vested, are a significant motivator, ensuring that employees are aligned with the long-term goals of the company.

 Your chances for attracting and retaining the top tier people you need for success are much better with some up front equity budgeting by founders and careful annual thinking about the equity pool you’ll need going forward for both new hires and merit-based awards to existing key contributors.

-Incentive Stock Option Plans remain an important retention and motivation strategy.
-Also, there is room to get creative with ‘synthetic’ options and bonuses tied to successfully completed projects and key milestones.
-Kent Elmer describes the essential components to forming incentive stock option plans, when to employ them and how to administrate them.
+Incentive Stock Option (ISO) Plans remain an important retention and motivation strategy.
+There is room to get creative with ‘synthetic’ options and bonuses tied to successfully completed projects and key milestones.
+By offering these options, companies can manage the exercise price effectively, ensuring it aligns with the price and the fair market value of the company shares at the time of grant.

 Equity Still Matters

-As unicorns and IPOs have become more rare, the appeal of stock options for startups may not be what it once was, but I maintain Incentive Stock Option (ISO) plans remain tables stakes for startups who want to draw exceptionally talented people.
+As unicorns and IPOs have become more rare, the appeal of stock options for startups may not be what it once was, but ISOs remain table stakes for startups that want to draw exceptionally talented people.
+The favorable tax treatment of ISOs, especially when compared to the alternative minimum tax, makes them a more attractive option for employees.

-There is more inherent power and flexibility in ISOs for recruiting and retention than a lot of founders may realize.
+There is more inherent power and flexibility in ISOs for recruiting and retention than many founders may realize.
 Also, a management team can get extraordinarily creative in using synthetic and restrictive options based on the successful completion of a particular project or initiative.
+This creativity can extend to managing the expiration date of options to maximize their benefit to both the company and the employee.

 Founders’ Equity

-Founders are generally good at thinking through equity allocations among themselves but something easily overlooked in the early capitalization structure is model options for new employees.
+Founders are generally good at thinking through equity allocations among themselves, but something easily overlooked in the early capitalization structure is model options for new employees.
+Understanding the impact of equity grants on future dilutive events is crucial, particularly in how they relate to qualified stock options and their tax implications, including long-term capital gains considerations.

 The earlier an equity incentive plan reserve can be built into an equity strategy, the sooner it can be leveraged, usually in the form of winning a star employee through the draw of equity (in exchange for a lower salary).